 I had to check the calendar today.
 Anyone would think that it’s December 20th.
-Three houses on my street have Christmas lights up, one has a wreath on its door and the house opposite us has had a Christmas tree up for over a week.
+Three houses on my street have Christmas lights up, one has a wreath on its door and a house on a nearby street has had a Christmas tree up for over a week.
 On Facebook last week, four or five friends posted photos of their Christmas tree and one of my colleagues told me she’s got her entire house decorated in a festive way.
 Today, around 20 more people on Facebook and Twitter have referred to buying or decorating their Christmas tree.
 We even took our three-year-old to see Father Christmas today (disclaimer: the whole of December had sold out and through gritted teeth, I bought tickets for 30th November.
 I kind of hate myself for doing this.)
 Christmas has most definitely started.

 Yet it’s still November.

 Since when did we start celebrating Christmas in November?
 Growing up, we bought and decorated our tree some time between the 15th and 20th of December.
 We were talking about, and planning, Christmas long before that of course, but we didn’t start celebrating much sooner than that.

 When – and why – did it all change?

 I blame the retailers.
 They’ve always started ‘celebrating’ Christmas sooner than most, and they’ve got to really.
 They hope to boost sales by whacking on the Shakin’ Stevens, whacking up the tinsel and offering gift sets galore.
 Often, shops doing this acts as a helpful reminder to me, to start making a mental Christmas present list for my family members.